Banded Tuition Can Save You Money—and Help You Graduate Faster

 The following examples only address changes in tuition and fees:

-- A student in 15 hours drops to 12 within the 100 percent refund period (no change in tuition because the student stayed in the banded range).
+- A student in 15 hours withdraws to 12 within the 100 percent refund period (no change in tuition because the student stayed in the banded range).

-- A student in 15 hours drops to 12 within the 60, 40, and 20 percent refund periods (no change in tuition because the student stayed in the banded range).
+- A student in 15 hours withdraws to 12 within the 60, 40, and 20 percent refund periods (no change in tuition because the student stayed in the banded range).

 - A student in 9 hours picks up 6 hours during the 100 percent refund period (the student is now in 15 hours and is moved to the banded rate; the banded rate replaces the 9-hour rate).